 Remember it is “Find the differences” not “Where’s Waldo?”

-Code image taken from the Rube-Goldberg-Code post in the NI forums.
+Code image was taken from the Rube-Goldberg-Code post in the NI forums.

 LVMerge.exe is equivalent to “Merge VIs dialog box” found in Tools>>Merge>>Merge VIs.
 It is available only in the LabVIEW Professional Development System.